davletovb/neva/README.md

 ## Features
 - **Flexible & Adaptable**: Adapt to various types of LLMs, tasks, and tools.
 - **Stateful Agents**: Built-in conversation state tracking and snapshot/restore helpers let you persist simulations mid-run and resume them later.
-Live providers receive a recent-turn window as chat messages, not the full unbounded transcript.
+Stored history is unlimited by default, or can be bounded explicitly with `ConversationState(max_turns=..., max_turn_bytes=...)`.
+When a byte ceiling is configured, every stored message is normalized to valid UTF-8 (each surrogate code unit becomes `?`); messages over the ceiling are then safely truncated with a `...[truncated]` marker.
+The live response returned by the agent remains unchanged.
+Live providers receive a recent-turn window as chat messages, not the full stored transcript.
 - **Long-Term Memory Integrations**: Plug in semantic vector stores like FAISS to give agents durable recall of historical conversations and research notes.
 - **Input hygiene, not a security boundary**: Prompts are length-capped and